Meriem30/AWS-Bike-Sharing-Demand-Project-Udacity-Advanced-Program/README.md

 # Report: Predict Bike Sharing Demand with AutoGluon Solution
 #### ARBAOUI MERIEM
+>Here is the notebook page of all the steps accomplished though this project [index](https://meriem30.github.io/AWS-Bike-Sharing-Demand-Project-Udacity-Advanced-Program/index.html).

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?